FabLabWgtn/KnitHack/GlitchKnittingTutorial/GlitchKnittingTutorial.md

 - put the yarn in **1st metal loop** on the metal antenna above the glitch knit

-- there’s a “**white tension wheel**” on the metal antenna, put the yarn between the two metal disks
+- there’s a **white tension wheel** on the metal antenna, put the yarn between the two metal disks

 - put the yarn in **3rd metal loop** on the metal antenna above the glitch knit